GSA/piv-guides/_networkconfig/3_managingtrustroots.md

 ---
 <div style="float:right; padding:10px; margin-right:20px; border-radius:10px; width:180px; height:40px; box-shadow:3px 3px 5px 0px; text-align:center; background-color:#CCC; color:#666666">
 <div style="color:#000000">
-<em>Difficulty: Moderate</em>
+<em>Moderate</em>
 </div>
 </div>

-### Addition of US Federal Certificate chains to the Trusted Root Certificate Authorities

 The root certificate and intermediate certificates are required to be added to the _Trust Store_ on all domain controllers, workstations and servers in the domain.

+#### Addition of US Federal Certificate chains to the Trusted Root Certificate Authorities

 Active Directory must be configured to trust a certification authority to authenticate users based on certificates from that CA.